stellar-deprecated/kelp/README.md

 `kelp trade --botConf ./path/trader.cfg --strategy buysell --stratConf ./path/buysell.cfg`

-If you are ever stuck, just invoke the `kelp` binary directly or type `kelp help [command]` for help with a specific command.
+If you are ever stuck, just run the `kelp` binary directly to bring up the help section or type `kelp help [command]` for help with a specific command.

 ## Using CCXT

 You can use the [CCXT][ccxt] library via the [CCXT REST API Wrapper][ccxt-rest] to fetch prices and orderbooks from a larger number of exchanges.

 You will need to run the CCXT REST server on `localhost:3000` so Kelp can connect to it.
 In order to run CCXT you should install [docker][docker] (linux: `sudo apt install -y docker.io`) and run the CCXT-REST docker image configured to port `3000` (linux: `sudo docker run -p 3000:3000 -d franzsee/ccxt-rest`).
 You can find more details on the [CCXT_REST github page][ccxt-rest].
-The CCXT-REST server **must** be running on port `3000` before you start up the Kelp bot.
+The CCXT-REST server **must** be running on port `3000` _before_ you start up the Kelp bot.

 You can list the exchanges (`./kelp exchanges`) to get the full list of supported exchanges via CCXT.